-Uniqlo’s founder, Tadashi Yanai, was ranked Japan’s richest man in 2015.
-The multi-national retailer first opened in 1984 and emphasises low-cost, everyday fashion that doesn’t go out of style.
-And it seems he has picked a winning formula.
-But let’s be honest, how sustainable is low-cost fast fashion?
-We take a look at the story behind that super cheap cashmere sweater you bought in three different colours!
+Uniqlo’s founder, Tadashi Yanai, was ranked Japan’s richest man in 2022, a spot he has held for years.
+The multinational retailer first opened its doors in Hiroshima in 1984 and emphasises low-cost, everyday fashion that doesn’t go out of style.
+And it seems it’s picked a winning formula, boasting around 2,300 Uniqlo stores worldwide.
+But let’s look at the story behind that cashmere sweater you bought in three different colours.

 When it comes to the environment, Uniqlo has received a score of “It’s a Start”, as it has taken some steps in the right direction.
 For example, it has a repair and reuse program in place and it offers clothing recycling to consumers to help address end-of-life textile waste.
 It uses a few lower-impact materials, and reduces water use in some spots along its supply chain.

 The brand has set a science-based climate change target to reduce emissions in its supply chain, which is an improvement from previous ratings.
 The Science Based Targets Initiative (SBTi), which defines and facilitates SBTs, describes science-based climate change targets as providing “companies with a clearly-defined path to reduce emissions in line with the Paris Agreement goals.”
 Sadly, Uniqlo does not report the progress towards meeting its targets.

 Uniqlo’s labour rating has gone up from “Not Good Enough” to “It’s a Start”.
 It scores 41-50% in the Fashion Transparency Index.
 Its social auditing program covering its entire final production stage is accredited by Fair Labor Association (FLA).